SohamtheCodesmith/sohams-library/README.md

 Originally a static JSON frontend, it has evolved into a **complete MERN application** with:

-✔️ A backend powered by Express + MongoDB
+✔️ A backend powered by Express + MongoDB\
-✔️ A clean React + TypeScript frontend
+✔️ A clean React + TypeScript frontend\
-✔️ A fully integrated **chat popup using LangChain** ✔️ Real database queries instead of hardcoded data
+✔️ A fully integrated **chat popup using LangChain**\
+✔️ Real database queries instead of hardcoded data\

-This project is actively maintained and expanded as part of my 2025 AI studies.
+This project was actively maintained and expanded as part of my 2025 AI studies.

 ---